-To the shareholders of Pan Hong Property Group Limited 汎港地产集团有限公司 (incorporated in Bermuda with limited liability)
+To the shareholders of Pan Hong Holdings Group Limited 汎港控股集團有限公司 (Formerly known as Pan Hong Property Group Limited 汎港地產集團有限公司) (incorporated in Bermuda with limited liability)

-We have audited the consolidated financial statements of Pan Hong Property Group Limited (the "Company") and its subsidiaries (together the "Group") set out on pages 50 to 130, which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Company as at 31 March 2015, and the consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity of the Group for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Pan Hong Holdings Group Limited (the "Company") and its subsidiaries (together the "Group") set out on pages 50 to 133, which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Company as at 31 March 2016, and the consolidated statement of comprehensive income, the consolidated statement of cash flows and the consolidated statement of changes in equity of the Group for the year then ended, and a summary of significant accounting policies and other explanatory information.

-DIRECTORS' RESPONSIBILITY FOR THE CONSOLIDATED FINANCIAL STATEMENTS
+DIRECTORS' RESPONSIBILITY FOR THE FINANCIAL STATEMENTS

-The directors of the Company are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as directors determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The directors of the Company are responsible for the preparation of financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.